rursache/ToDoList/README.md

  - [RSTextViewMaster](https://github.com/iPhoNewsRO/RSTextViewMaster)
  - CFNotify

-## Extra credits

-Icons by Icons8.com
+All icons used in ToDoList are designed by Icons8.com and available (here)[http://icons8.com]

 ## License